Abolitionism (animal rights): Concepts

 The word relates to the historical term abolitionism—a social movement to end slavery or human ownership of other humans.
 Based on the way of evaluating welfare reforms, abolitionists can be either radical or pragmatic.
 While the former maintain that welfare reforms can only be dubiously described as moral improvements, the latter consider welfare reforms as moral improvements even when the conditions they permit are unjust.

-Gary Francione, professor of law and philosophy at Rutgers School of Law–Newark, argues from the abolitionist perspective that self-described animal-rights groups who pursue welfare concerns, such as People for the Ethical Treatment of Animals, risk making the public feel comfortable about its use of animals.
+Gary L. Francione, professor of law and philosophy at Rutgers School of Law–Newark, argues from the abolitionist perspective that self-described animal-rights groups who pursue welfare concerns, such as People for the Ethical Treatment of Animals, risk making the public feel comfortable about its use of animals.
 He calls such groups the "new welfarists", arguing that, though their aim is an end to animal use, the reforms they pursue are indistinguishable from reforms agreeable to traditional welfarists, who he says have no interest in abolishing animal use.
 He argues that reform campaigns entrench the property status of animals, and validate the view that animals simply need to be treated better.
 Instead, he writes, the public's view that animals can be used and consumed ought to be challenged.
 His position is that this should be done by promoting ethical veganism.
 Others think that this should be done by creating a public debate in society.

+Philosopher Steven Best of the University of Texas at El Paso has been critical of Francione for his denunciation of militant direct actions carried out by the underground animal liberation movement and organizations like the Animal Liberation Front, which Best compares favorably to the "nineteenth-century-abolitionist movement" to end slavery, and also for placing the onus on individual consumers rather than powerful institutions such as corporations, the state and the mass media along with ignoring the "constraints imposed by poverty, class, and social conditioning."
+In this, he says that Francione "exculpates capitalism" and fails to "articulate a structural theory of oppression."
+The "vague, elitist, asocial 'vegan education' approach," Best argues, is no substitute for "direct action, mass confrontation, civil disobedience, alliance politics, and struggle for radical change."